-- Q. I am a buying 'Added Years'; do I have to pay additional contributions on all of my NHS GP income? - A. Yes, if you are buying added years you must also pay additional contributions in respect of all your pensionable NHS income.
-If you were subject to the earnings cap your Added Years contributions may be capped; please refer to TN17/2008, (http://www.nhsbsa.nhs.uk/Pensions/2499.aspx).
+- Q. I am a buying 'Added Years'; do I have to pay additional contributions on all of my NHS GP income? - A. Yes, if you are buying Added Years you must also pay additional contributions in respect of all your pensionable NHS income.